 Not so long ago, I wrapped up a 550 mile backpacking pilgrimage from the French Pyrenees down to the most western point in Finisterre, Spain, where I took a cleansing break from art making and dwelled in the peaceful simple gesture of walking.
 I cannot help but feel a new phase of art making is soon to emerge.
 What will it be?

-Originally from rural Pennsylvania, Rainbow Ross has lived on both the east and west coasts of the United States, as well as intervals abroad.
+Originally from central Pennsylvania, Rainbow Ross has lived on both the east and west coasts of the United States, as well as intervals abroad.
 Rainbow has worked as a printmaking teaching assistant at the Pacific Northwest College of Art in Portland, Oregon and Pont-Aven School of Contemporary Art in Pont-Aven, France.
 She has also taught English and printmaking workshops while living in South Korea, India and the USA.
 In addition, Rainbow [via: Rainboeliza Studios] annually organizes several art based projects including the Postcard Project, the Print Portfolio Exchange, the Mini Scrap Exchange and Art:Toe.

 Her previous bodies of work explored nature, meditation, patterns, cultural exchanges, relationships and simple everyday isms.
 She primarily explores the subject matter through the use of printmaking, but also employs sewing, painting, building, and installation work.
 Rainbow has had numerous exhibitions while living in the U.S. and abroad.